 On November 2, nearly 100 Northwestern University Feinberg School of Medicine faculty came together to be honored for their generosity to the medical school.
 Representing nearly 60 departments, each of the evening’s guests has made a gift to the Faculty Campaign, a part of We Will.
 The Campaign for Northwestern Medicine, since the campaign’s launch in September 2014.

-As of December 15, 2017, 776 faculty have participated in this effort, which is about giving at any level and supporting areas across the school that matter most to our faculty—research, education, clinical care, and outreach.
+As of December 31, 2017, 795 faculty have participated in this effort, which is about giving at any level and supporting areas across the school that matter most to our faculty—research, education, clinical care, and outreach.
+Thus far in the campaign, these gifts total more than $3 million.

 “Not everyone learns or understands the culture of an institution until they are touched by it.
 You, as such dedicated members of our faculty, are our ambassadors,” said Eric G. Neilson, MD, vice president for Medical Affairs and Lewis Landsberg Dean of Feinberg.